The head of the association of theater owners recently predicted “2015 will rock at the box office because it will be the year of women.”

 Binoche, an Oscar winner for “The English Patient” who just turned 51 in real life, portrays actress Maria Enders.
 She is in the middle of a contentious divorce — her husband’s attorney comes up on her phone as “Creep’s Lawyer” — and headed to Zurich to accept a prize on behalf of a reclusive playwright and friend who wrote a seminal work that helped to launch her career decades earlier.

-She gets word that he has died before arriving at the event, where she also encounters a persistent director who wants her for a stage revival of the play that paved the way for her success.
-But instead of being recast as the teenager, she is being courted for the role of a 40-year-old who falls for the younger, manipulative woman and is driven to suicide.
+She gets word that he has died before arriving at the event where she also encounters a persistent director who wants her for a stage revival of the play that paved the way for her success.
+But instead of being recast as the teenager, she is being courted for the 40-year-old who falls for the younger, manipulative woman and is driven to suicide.

 Writer-director Olivier Assayas makes scenic, symbolic use of the Maloja “snake,” a phenomena in which dense clouds form and slither and spill through the mountains.
 It’s a wondrous sight that complements the acting of the leads, with Binoche undergoing a physical transformation in preparation for the play, Stewart more natural and less mannered than she’s been in ages as the occasionally impatient gatekeeper to the star, and Moretz, a credible accomplished performer with a hot mess of a personal life.